TUTORIAL – CLOUD FOUNDRY INTEGRATION

 Now we will load the policy, this can be done by copying the policy file to the client container you should have started while running through the Conjur setup instructions.
 Login to Conjur from the client container as an admin user and load the policy with the following command:

-conjur policy load root policy.yml
+conjur policy load -b root -f policy.yml

 The output will look something like this: